n8n-io/n8n-docs/docs/integrations/builtin/credentials/wise.md

 To enable signing a token you need to create and add a public and private key.
 Add the public key to Wise in user [profile settings](https://wise.com/settings/public-keys){:target=_blank .external-link}.

-As a first step we need to generate an RSA key pair:
+To generate an RSA key pair:

 ```sh
 $ openssl genrsa -out private.pem 2048